 If this is the situation, the prophet fails the test… he/she is false.
 Period.

 In the same book, the Father stated twice:

-Ye shall not add unto the word which I command you, neither shall ye diminish ought from it, that ye may keep the commandments of the LORD your God which I command you.
+You shall not add to the word which I command you, nor take from it, that you may keep the commandments of the LORD your God which I command you.

 Search high and low if you like.
 You will not find anywhere in the Bible where this standard changes between the Old and New Testaments.
 You will not be able to find a verse where the Most High says:

 “Oh, guess what?
 I’ve changed my mind!
 Now it’s OK for a prophet to lead you away from my commands!
 Forget what I told Israel for 4,000 years… you’re a Christian now!
 Christian prophets don’t have to be accurate!
 And if they lead you in another direction, that’s quite alright with me!
 My commandments?
 Pfffhhhh… Don’t worry about them!
 Let’s just toss ’em!”

 If you have found a Scripture that you think contradicts this standard (1 Corinthians 14 is frequently used in these attempts), you’re adding to and/or taking away from His Word.
 I would strongly suggest that you rethink your theology.

 Graham Cooke does not preach obedience to the commandments; he preaches a twisted and dispensational doctrine of grace, therefore he fails this test.

 The second (and admittedly less strong) reason Graham Cooke is a false prophet is that he keeps company with false prophets.
 The Word says:

 He who walks with wise men will be wise, but the companion of fools will be destroyed.